dramaturg/geskripte/README.md

 ##### disable\_hyperthreading.sh
 Disables hyperthreading by offlining CPU cores

+##### dockerenter.sh
+Enter a docker containers' namespace.
+Use this instead of sshing to your containers.

 ##### fork\_hostname.sh
 Simple wrapper to start programms in a namespace with a different hostname.
 Needs sudo rights or a setuid bit on unshare(1).